brunoterkaly/AzureScenarios/UnfinishedAzureBt3_ExportingToSQLDatabase/Hol.md

 ## Summary ##

-In this lab, you have learned how to create ASP.NET web applications that connect to virtual machines running in Windows Azure.
-First, created a virtual machine with SQL Server 2012 installed using the Windows Azure Management Portal and configured it to allow external connections.
-Then, you created a simple ASP.NET MVC 4 web application using Entity Framework that accessed the database in the SQL Server virtual machine.
-The web application took advantage of Full-Text Search features in SQL Server 2012 to search for contact data.
-You completed the lab by deploying the application to Windows Azure Web Sites using Visual Studio.
+In this lab, you have learned how to migrate an on-premises database to **Windows Azure SQL Database**.
+The built in tooling inside of **SQL Server Management Studio** makes the process very easy.